-It is very important that you keep your baby or child awake all day on the day of your appointment, to make sure that they are ready for a nap at their scan time.
-If your child has had nap before their scan, even in the car, the chances of the scan being successful is greatly reduced and we may have to abandon the scan.
-The only exception to this is for babies under 3 months, who may have a nap as long as it is completed more than two hours before the appointment.
+It is very important that you keep your child awake ALL DAY on the day of your appointment, to make sure that they are ready for a nap at their scan time.
+If your child has had a nap before their scan, even in the car, the chances of the scan being successful is greatly reduced and we may have to abandon it.
 We fully understand that these instructions can be somewhat challenging and stressful with young children and if you have any concerns regarding this then please contact us.

 Please also bring a feed with you to the department on the day of the scan.
-Please do not feed your child before you are advised to do so as it will have to be carefully timed with when the scanner is ready for your child.
+Please do not feed your child in the department before you are advised to do so as it will have to be carefully timed with when the scanner is ready for you.

-Please continue to give your baby or child any medication as normal.
+Please continue to give your child any medication as normal.